miRackModular/ImpromptuModular/README.md

 ### External synchronization <a id="clocked-sync"></a>

 By default, the clock's BPM input is level sensitive and follows [Rack standards for BPM CVs](https://vcvrack.com/manual/VoltageStandards.html#pitch-and-frequencies).
 Synchronizing Clocked to an external clock signal can be done by selecting a mode other than "CV" with the MODE buttons located below the BPM input jack.
-The possible synchronization settings are: P2, P4, P8, P12, P16, P24, where the number indicates the number of pulses per step of the external clock source.
+The possible synchronization settings are: P2, P4, P8, P12, P16, P24, where the number indicates the number of pulses per step of the external clock source. **A current bug** in which the P2 setting is loaded as P4 when re-opening a patch will be fixed in the upcoming version 0.6.16.

 When using a chain of Clocked modules, all modules must have the same mode setting.
 The LED next to the mode buttons will light up when the sync mode is enabled; however, when no cable is connected to the BPM input jack, a regular clock is produced according to the BPM knob's value.